Sarika2109/Excel-Project/README.md

 # Excel_Project

 ###### Excited to share my latest project:
-### An Excel Dashboard analyzing UK road accident data!
+### 🚘An Excel Dashboard analyzing UK road accident data!

 ###### I've dived deep into the numbers to uncover insights about accident trends, locations and contributing factors.